-- of type B and type E strains of C. botulinum when stored under typical conditions up to 25 days in pork, 35 days in lamb and 50 days in beef. - 498 Subgroup conclusions on the BMPA report - The report provides new evidence regarding the safety of fresh, chilled meat with - respect to non-proteolytic C. botulinum.
-It is clear that the current and historical shelf - 501 lives and storage regimes employed by the industry for the meats defined in the - 502 BMPA study, when processed and stored in accordance with EU Regulations, afford - a high level of protection, even though typical shelf lives exceed the current - recommended maximum of ten days.
-Challenge test studies demonstrate that toxin - formation can take considerable time to occur in fresh, chilled meat and beyond 25 - 506 days in pork, beef and lamb, although historical challenge tests do provide differing - outcomes.
-Whilst it does seem possible to achieve safe shelf lives in excess of ten - days for chilled, fresh meats, it remains unclear as to what the controlling factors are - that prevent growth and toxin formation.
-As such, it is not possible to provide a - 510 measurement and therefore critical limit that could be applied to assess whether - fresh, chilled meat is entirely safe.
-This may pose challenges if technology used to - 512 process fresh, chilled meat leads to changes in the 'unknown' controlling factors - rendering the food more vulnerable to growth and toxin production. - 514 Under the current processing and storage regime, the evidence suggests that shelf - 515 lives beyond ten days do provide a high level of protection for these fresh, chilled - 516 meats (beef, lamb and pork).
-The subgroup therefore agrees that the maximum shelf - 517 life of these three fresh meats that have no other controlling factors in place could be - extended to thirteen days, in line with the typical shelf life historically applied to the - 519 products. - 520 Challenge test data does show that there is potential for the shelf life to be extended - further but this would need additional evidence to encompass the potential variation - between and within the meat species studied by the BMPA.
-It is also important to - reiterate that the proposed thirteen-day shelf life does not extend to any beef, lamb - or pork that is subject to further processing such as mincing, cooking or mixing with - any other ingredients such as herbs, spices or curing salts.
+Subgroup conclusions on the BMPA report

+- 54. The report provides new evidence regarding the safety of fresh, chilled meat with respect to non-proteolytic C. botulinum.
+It is clear that the current and historical shelf lives and storage regimes employed by the industry for the meats defined in the BMPA study, when processed and stored in accordance with EU Regulations, afford a high level of protection, even though typical shelf lives exceed the current recommended maximum of ten days.
+Challenge test studies demonstrate that toxin formation can take considerable time to occur in fresh, chilled meat and beyond 25 days in pork, beef and lamb, although historical challenge tests do provide differing outcomes.
+Whilst it does seem possible to achieve safe shelf lives in excess of ten days for chilled, fresh meats, it remains unclear as to what the controlling factors are that prevent growth and toxin formation.
+As such, it is not possible to provide a measurement and therefore critical limit that could be applied to assess whether the risk from fresh, chilled meat is negligible.
+This may pose challenges if technology used to process fresh, chilled meat leads to changes in the 'unknown' controlling factors rendering the food more vulnerable to growth and toxin production. - 55.
+Under the current processing and storage regime, the evidence suggests that shelf lives beyond ten days do provide a high level of protection for these fresh, chilled meats (beef, lamb and pork).
+The subgroup therefore agrees that the maximum shelf life of these three fresh meats that have no other controlling factors in place could be extended to thirteen days, in line with the typical shelf life historically applied to the products. - 56.
+Challenge test data does show that there is potential for the shelf life to be extended further but this would need additional evidence to encompass the potential variation between and within the meat species studied by the BMPA.
+It is also important to reiterate that the proposed thirteen-day shelf life does not extend to any beef, lamb or pork that is subject to further processing such as mincing, cooking or mixing with any other ingredients such as herbs, spices or curing salts.

-526 Conclusions
+Conclusions